skip to main content

 Major improvements needed

-Drip and Micro Sprinkler systems
+Drip and micro sprinkler systems

 Why these blocks?
 The closest to the pump is usually considered the ‘cleanest block’ where debris in the water is usually flushed away, whereas the furthest block is normally where dirt and grit builds up, affecting the system performance.
-The other block is a mid-point between the two.
-The water collected is measured, recorded and processed to calculate the Emitter Uniformity Coefficient (EU) and application depth (mm).
+The third block is a mid-point between the two.
+The water collected is measured, recorded and processed to calculate the Emitter Uniformity coefficient (EU) and application depth (mm).

-How to interpret Emitter Uniformity (EU) results for Drip and Micro Irrigation Systems
+How to interpret Emitter Uniformity (EU) results for drip and micro irrigation systems:

 Efficiency EU